Frijj

 Frijj (stylised as FRijj) is a brand of milkshake sold mainly in the United Kingdom.
 Today it is produced by Müller.
 It was first launched in 1993 by Dairy Crest.
 Frijj is sold in five permanent flavours: strawberry, chocolate, banana, fudge brownie and cookie dough.

+History

+It was developed at the Dairy Crest development centre at the Crudgington creamery in Shropshire in 1991, which opened in 1974.

+Limited editions

 There have also been numerous limited edition flavours.
 Since July 2003, some have featured characters from The Simpsons, in marketing campaigns.
-Other limited edition flavours include custard, caramel, raspberry doughnut, Jaffa Cake, banoffee pie, vanilla, white chocolate, chocolate mint, cookies and cream and irish coffee.
+Other limited edition flavours include custard, caramel, raspberry doughnut, Jaffa Cake, banoffee pie, vanilla, white chocolate, chocolate mint, cookies and cream and Irish coffee.